jdepool/CASHEA-APP/replit.md

     - **Payment Records**: Uploading payment records **updates** existing records based on the combination of Order Number (# Orden), Installment Number (# Cuota Pagada), AND Reference Number (# Referencia).
 This allows multiple payment records for the same order and installment if they have different reference numbers.
 Unique identifier: `(# Orden, # Cuota Pagada, # Referencia)`
     - **Duplicate Detection**: Records with duplicate (Order#, Installment#, Reference#) within the same upload file are skipped (only the first occurrence is processed).
 Different reference numbers for the same Order# + Installment# are kept as separate records.
     - **User Feedback**: Toast notifications show detailed statistics for each upload (X nuevos, Y actualizados, Z omitidos, Total in database)
-- **Weekly View**: `CUOTAS SEMANAL` tab filters installments for the current week (Monday-Sunday) and calculates "expected income" to Friday.
+- **Installments View**: `CONCILIACION DE CUOTAS` tab shows all installments with filtering and dashboard:
-    - **Hybrid Filtering Logic**: Paid installments appear in the week they were *effectively paid*; unpaid installments appear in their *scheduled week*.
+    - **All Dates**: Displays all installments (not limited to current week)
+    - **Collapsible Filters**: Date range (from-to), Orden with toggle button
+    - **InstallmentsDashboard**: Shows 2 key metrics that update based on active filters:
+        - **Total Cuotas**: Count of installments shown
+        - **Monto Total**: Sum of all installment amounts in filtered view
-    - **Date Prioritization**: Payment date from payment records > payment date from order file > scheduled installment date.
+    - **Date Prioritization**: Payment date from payment records > payment date from order file > scheduled installment date
+    - Shows "X de Y cuotas" count when filters are active
+    - One-click "Limpiar filtros" button to reset all filters
 - **Payment Records View**: `PAGO DE CUOTAS` tab allows uploading and viewing payment transaction files with flexible column headers and auto-detection/formatting of 'VES' and 'USD' currency columns.
     - **Payment Records Dashboard**: Shows 2 key metrics that update based on active filters:
         - **Total Cuotas Pagadas**: Count of unique installments paid, handling multi-installment payments (e.g., "4,5,6" counts as 3 cuotas) and split payments (same order + same cuota = 1 cuota)